kristinaMujakic/kristinaMujakic/README.md

 My name is Kristina Mujakic.

-  Aspiring software developer with a passion for creativity and collaboration within the tech community.
+  Software developer with a passion for creativity and collaboration within the tech community.

 🚀 **A bit about me:**